gitter-badger/LaunchAJar/README.md

 Welcome!
 If you're wondering, LaunchAJar is the name of my easy-to-use editable app to launch a jarfile.

 ### That seems cool.
 So how do I download this?
-Just go to the project page at https://github.com/ili-codes/applescript-utils/tree/launch-a-jar and click on Download ZIP.
+Just go to the project page at https://github.com/ili-codes/LaunchAJar/releases/ and click on Download

 ### Bye!!
 this little app by Ili